Volcano (1997 film): Filming

 Filming was primarily on location in Los Angeles, California.
-Filming sites include MacArthur Park, Cedars-Sinai Medical Center, and the La Brea Tar Pits.
+Filming sites include MacArthur Park, Cedars-Sinai Medical Center and the La Brea Tar Pits.
 Extensive special effects surrounding aspects of the film such as the lava flow were created by ten separate digital effects companies, including VIFX, Digital Magic Company, Light Matters Inc., Pixel Envy, and Anatomorphex.
 An 80% full-size replica of Wilshire Boulevard, one of the largest sets ever constructed in the United States, was assembled in Torrance, California.
 The computer-generated imagery was coordinated and supervised by Dale Ettema and Mat Beck.
 Between visuals, miniatures, and animation, over 300 technicians were involved in the production aspects of the special effects.

 Music

 The score was originally composed and conducted by Alan Silvestri and performed by the Hollywood Studio Symphony.
 Recording artists James Newton Howard and Dillinger contributed songs to the music listing.
-The audio soundtrack in Compact Disc format featuring 8 tracks was released by Varèse Sarabande on April 22, 1997.
+The audio soundtrack on CD featuring 8 tracks was released by Varèse Sarabande on April 22, 1997.
 The sound effects were supervised by Christopher Boyes.
 The mixing of the sound elements were orchestrated by Jim Tanenbaum and Dennis Sands.

 Reception

 Among mainstream critics in the US, Volcano received mixed reviews.
 Rotten Tomatoes reports that 49% of 47 sampled critics gave the film a positive review, with an average score of 5.10/10.
 The website's critical consensus reads, "Volcanos prodigious pyrotechnics and Tommy Lee Jones' crotchety sneers at lava aren't quite enough to save this routine disaster film."
 At Metacritic, which assigns a weighted average using critical reviews, the film received a score of 55 out of 100 based on 22 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
-In 1997, the film was nominated for a Golden Raspberry Award in the category of "Worst Reckless Disregard for Human Life and Public Property", but lost to Con Air.
+In 1997, the film was nominated for a Golden Raspberry Award for Worst Reckless Disregard for Human Life and Public Property, but lost to Con Air at the 18th Golden Raspberry Awards.